Chief of Police, 2007-2016

-Lanier has spent her entire law enforcement career with the Metropolitan Police Department, beginning in 1990.
-Much of her career has been in uniformed patrol, where she served as Commander of the Fourth District, one of the largest and most diverse residential patrol districts in the city.
+Lanier spent her entire law enforcement career with the Metropolitan Police Department, beginning in 1990.
+Much of her career was in uniformed patrol, where she served as Commander of the Fourth District, one of the largest and most diverse residential patrol districts in the city.
 She also served as the Commanding Officer of the Department's Major Narcotics Branch and Vehicular Homicide Units.

 Chief Lanier was named Commander of the Special Operations Division (SOD), where, for four years, she managed the Emergency Response Team, Aviation and Harbor Units, Horse Mounted and Canine Units, Special Events/Dignitary Protection Branch, and Civil Disturbance Units.
 During her tenure as SOD Commander, she established the agency’s first Homeland Security/Counter-Terrorism Branch and created an agency-wide chemical, biological, radiological response unit known as the Special Threat Action Team.

 In 2006, the MPD's Office of Homeland Security and Counter-Terrorism (OHSCT) was created, and Chief Lanier was tapped to be its first Commanding Officer.
 A highly respected professional in the areas of homeland security and community policing, she took the lead role in developing and implementing coordinated counter-terrorism strategies for all units within the MPD and launched Operation TIPP (Terrorist Incident Prevention Program).

 After assuming leadership of the Metropolitan Police Department on January 2, 2007, Cathy L. Lanier was unanimously confirmed as the Chief of Police by the Council of the District of Columbia on April 3, 2007.
 She retired from the Metropoilitan Police Department in September 2016.